Last Updated on January 24, 2021 by Alabi M. S.

 To deliver the lesson, the teacher adopts the following steps:

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-Pupil’s Activities – Active participation in the discussion.
+Pupil’s Activities – State the hair infection.

 4. Summarizes the lesson on the board.